 Since the rainy season has started, I purchased an ankle length boots that I could walk with to work.
 It looks like leather but it's actually polyutherane, a type of plastic.
 Makes me feel a little less guilty walking it in puddle and mud.

 The other item I got is a structured handbag made with the same material as that of the boots.

 It comes with a free sling and the sides are adjustable so it can make more room for the rest of my things.

 In my last transaction with Zalora, I had a bit of an issue with the shipping.
 My items were delayed for about a week and their customer service wasn't helpful at that time.
 Then recently I noticed that not all the items in their store are being shipped by Zalora which is something new.
 It became a marketplace so the seller themselves fulfill the shipment.
 Anyways, I'm really glad nothing of this sort happened this time.
 The shipment was fast that it only took exactly two days for my items to arrive.

 Will I buy from their brand again?
 Of course and just in case you're buying, look carefully before check out whether Zalora will fulfill the shipment because I can't say the same for the other brands.

 Hey there!
 I've been doing a little research for nail art designs for beginners and saw a lot of patterns, shapes and animal prints.
 It's been awhile since I did nail art plus my hands are a little shaky so it has to be freeform to look good.
 Anyways, here's my take on beginner's nail art and I hope you like it.

-For the camouflage, I started with a beige color as base, I used Jocarste #36.
+For the camouflage, I started with a beige color nail polish as base, I used Jocarste #36.
 Next, I dabbed the dark green color, B Basic in Central Park.
 Mine is blotchy but it'll look better if you swipe it horizontally.
 Lastly, add a brown color, Revlon in Inspire, to finish your camouflage. wait for it to dry completely before swiping your top coat or it might smudge.